vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0411
 The wealth of wealths is the wealth of hearing;
 That wealth out-tops all else. *
-PS
+(P.S.
+Sundaram)
 Yes
 0412
 When there is no food for the ear,
 A little can be given to the stomach as well.
-GV
+(G. Vanmikanathan)

 0413
 As gods in heaven are fed through fire,
 So men on earth are fed through their ears.
-PS
+(P.S.
+Sundaram)

 0414
 Though unlettered, listen;
 You will find this a great help in distress.
-PS
+(P.S.
+Sundaram)

 0415
 Words from the lips of upright men
 Are like a steadying staff in a slippery place.
-SS
+(Satguru  Subramuniyaswami)

 0416
 Listen to the good however little
 And even that much will bring great dignity.
-PS, DL
+(P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus)

 0417
 Those who have sought and heard much
 Will not talk nonsense even by mistake.
-PS
+(P.S.
+Sundaram)

 0418
 Ears may hear and yet remain deaf,
 If not drilled by words of instruction.
-SS, VS
+(Satguru  Subramuniyaswami), (V.V.S.
+Aiyar)

 0419
 A modest mouth is hard for those
 Whose ears lend not to wise counsels.
-SB, JN
+( Shuddhananda Bharatiar), (J. Narayanaswamy)

 0420
 What matters if they live or die
 Whose taste is in their tongues, not ears?
-PS
+(P.S.
+Sundaram)

 Notes:
 411. It is Valluvar's style to use the same idea to emphasize an important point.
 Here he emphasizes the wealth of hearing, at other places on the wealth of grace and learning. i.e. 241.
 The wealth of wealth is the wealth of grace.
-Material wealth, even the mean possess. * - SB, PS.
+Material wealth, even the mean possess. * - ( Shuddhananda Bharatiar), (P.S.
+Sundaram).
 400. The wealth that never declines is learning.
-All others are not riches - PS, DL.
+All others are not riches - (P.S.
+Sundaram), (W.H.
+Drew and  J. Lazarus).

 043
 Possession of Wisdom